 Focusing its attention on marketing and promotion, the DTCA oversees all communication pieces including a monthly newsletter, monthly broadsheets, various promotional brochures, and a downtown web site.
 In addition, the organization supervises over 20 annual events downtown, such as Friday Night Live, Downtown Art Walk and Shop Your Community Day.
 Responsible for retention efforts, the DTCA has an employee discount card program for downtown office and retail workers, and conducts numerous workshops and training sessions for business managers, owners and employees.
 The DTCA "Discover Downtown" has proven to be a great tourist season training event for downtown employees for eight years.
 A Downtown Gift Certificate program has been in place for many years.
 Promoting local spending, the program generates $150,000 in sales annually.
 The DTCA collects dues from members on an annual basis and the membership elects a nine member board which meets monthly.
 Learn more about the DTCA here.

-APS is a City enterprise responsible for public parking in downtown, and other areas of the City.
-Funding does not come from the City's general fund.
-Instead, APS operates out of a separate enterprise fund that is self-sustaining.
-Auto Parking Services, through the DDA, operates numerous city-owned and leased parking facilities mainly in downtown Traverse City.
+TCPS is a City enterprise responsible for public parking in downtown and other areas of the city.
+Funding does not come from the city's general fund.
+Instead, TCPS operates out of a separate enterprise fund that is self-sustaining.
+Traverse City Parking, through the DDA, operates numerous city-owned and leased parking facilities mainly in downtown Traverse City.
 Find out more about parking downtown here.

 To contact the Downtown Traverse City Office call (231) 922-2050 or email info@downtowntc.